Ankr-network/game-unreal-sdk/docs/docs_pages/overview_page.md

 @mainpage Overview
 @tableofcontents

-The Ankr Unreal Game SDK brings powerful functionality to the Unreal Engine, making it easy for game developers and studios to give their games full Web3 capabilities, including - integrating cryptocurrencies and non-fungible tokens (NFTs).
-These docs explain what Ankr’s Unreal Game SDK is, how to install it, and how to get started using it.
+The Mirage Unreal Game SDK brings powerful functionality to the Unreal Engine, making it easy for game developers and studios to give their games full Web3 capabilities, including - integrating cryptocurrencies and non-fungible tokens (NFTs).
+These docs explain what Mirage Unreal Game SDK is, how to install it, and how to get started using it.
 Let’s dive in!

 ### Key features